Jamby Madrigal: Post-Senate

 On February 23, 2017, Justice Secretary Vitaliano Aguirre II accused Madrigal and Biñan Representative Marlyn Alonte-Naguiat, both former members of the Liberal Party, for offering a bribe to high-profile inmates to recant their testimony against Senator Leila de Lima in connection to the New Bilibid Prison drug trafficking scandal.
 Then abroad, Madrigal denied the accusation, saying it was "baseless, malicious and outright lies."
 She said that she is of no relation and didn't speak to a certain Lalaine Madrigal Martinez (wife of convicted kidnapper and drug lord Noel Martinez), whom she had allegedly approached to offer the bribe.
 Nevertheless, netizens criticized Aguirre for simply accusing others without any evidences.

 Personal life

-Madrigal married Frenchman Eric Jean Claude Dudoignon Valade on December 7, 2002, at the Calatagan, Batangas farm estate of her aunt, Doña Consuelo "Chito" Madrigal-Collantes.
+Madrigal married Frenchman Eric Jean-Claude Valade on December 7, 2002, at the Calatagan, Batangas farm estate of her aunt, Doña Consuelo "Chito" Madrigal vda. de Collantes.

-In May 2008, she formally filed court pleadings to contest the validity of the last will and testament of Madrigal-Collantes, who died in March of that year.
+In May 2008, she formally filed court pleadings to contest the validity of the last will and testament of her paternal aunt, who died in March of that year.